Copa América: Format and rules

 The tournament was previously known as Campeonato Sudamericano de Futbol (South American Championship of Football).
 South American Championship of Nations was the official English language name.
 The current name has been used since 1975.
 Up to 1967 if there was a tie of points at the top of the standings, a playoff match (or matches) would be held to determine the champion.
 Between 1975 and 1983 it had no fixed host nation, and was held in a home and away fashion.
 The current final tournament features 12 national teams competing over a month in the host nation.
 There are two phases: the group stage followed by the knockout stage.
 In the group stage, teams compete within three groups of four teams each.
 Three teams are seeded, including the hosts, with the other seeded teams selected using a formula based on the FIFA World Rankings.
 The other teams are assigned to different "pots", usually based also on the FIFA Rankings, and teams in each pot are drawn at random to the three groups.

 Each group plays a round-robin tournament, in which each team is scheduled for three matches against other teams in the same group.
-The last round of matches of each group is not scheduled at the same time unlike many tournaments around the world.
-The top two teams from each group advance to the knockout stage as well as the two best third-place teams.
+In earlier tournaments, the last round of matches of each group were not scheduled at the same time unlike many tournaments around the world for unknown reasons, although more recent tournaments have adopted this rule.
+The top two teams from each group advance to the knockout stage.
 Points are used to rank the teams within a group.
 Beginning in 1995, three points have been awarded for a win, one for a draw and none for a loss (before, winners received two points).

 The ranking of each team in each group is determined as follows: